sherwinvishesh/Project-Atharv/README.md

 ## Installation

-To run QuickAid on your local machine, you need Python 3.6+ installed.
+To run Project Atharv Lite on your local machine, you need Python 3.6+ installed.
 Follow these steps:

 1. Clone this repository to your local machine.
     ```bash